sf-wdi-18/notes/projects/project_1.md

 - **Terminal**: Practice interacting with the computer and navigating the filesystem from the command line.
 - **Git**: Manage and interact with a git repository to store changes to code.
 - **JavaScript**: Work with objects, constructors, and events, while learning how to strategically solve problems and resolve errors.
 - **Front-End**:  Structure, style, and animate documents within a browser.
-Also learn how to respond to actions your users take and the data they input into the browser.
+Also, learn how to respond to actions your users take and the data they input into the browser.
 - **Documentation**: Document your code and your code repository so others understand what you've built.